prapakaransp/openmrs-module-bahmniapps/README.md

 AppServe provides application as a service(AaS).
 AppServe strongly believes application development cost as O(1).
-It means zero development cost for applications.
+It means zero development cost for applications development.

 Patient care platform Bahmni is core application for hosptial management App.